RifeLab/Field-Book-Sandbox/docs/traits/trait-multicat.md

 Overview
 --------

-The categorical trait format is used when trait values fall into a set of discrete categories.
-Categories are invidiually added in the `Categories` section of the create scren.
+The multicat trait format is used when trait values fall into a set of discrete categories.
+Categories are invidiually added in the `Categories` section of the create screen.
 Categories within a multicat trait must be unique.
 Details text is displayed under the trait name on the collect screen.